blankse/opendxp/doc/19_Development_Tools_and_Details/40_Custom_Admin_Login_Entry_Point.md

 # Custom Admin Login Entry Point

-OpenDXP `/admin` login entry point can be restricted/changed by using pimcore configuration.
+OpenDXP `/admin` login entry point can be restricted/changed by using OpenDXP configuration.

 Add custom admin identifier in your `config/config.yaml`:
 ```yaml